Filial Zuneigung » Filial affection witnessed at 0700 hours

 Upon catching her, Francis asked, “What happened?”

 The woman gushed, “Oh, it was awful!
 An entire hospital just came down!
 Can you believe it?
-People were arguing in front of it and there was a big flash of light and—boom!”
+People were arguing and all of a sudden there was a big flash of light and—boom!”

 Light?
 Conductor.
 Disgusting.

 “Wait—you’re!”
 The woman’s eyes widened.
 “Mr. Foxman!
 From the Rosario Round!”
 She pointed at her face.
 “It’s me!
 Remember?
 Louise!”

 Francis had never seen this woman before in his life—neither as Francis nor as Theta.
 He was certain.

 “You should leave.”
 He moved her aside to continue deeper.

 The woman chased after him as he entered a clearing dotted with rubble and bodies.
 Police officers, civilians, men and women dressed in lab coats—they were scattered everywhere.
 Alive or dead, unknown.

 One particular body caught Francis’s eye: a man dressed in military police gear.
 He was draped across the remains of an iron gate with a blade-conductor protruding from his back.
 The vitae was white.

 Francis approached him and pulled out the blade-conductor.
 It hadn’tt de-activated yet meaning that it was a proto-conductor.
 Disgusting.